RobTillaart/LC7822/README.md

 - **uint8_t getMicroDelay()** return set value

-The datasheet specifies a delay of 1 us, however depending on the length of the wires etc a longer delay might be needed.
+The datasheet specifies a delay of 1 us, however depending on the length of the wires etc. a longer delay might be needed.

 ## Interface LC7821